 - Color: Though the refrigerating process may cause a slight color change on the outer surface of ground beef, its exterior should remain pinkish-red.
 If your ground beef turns dark gray with fuzzy green spots, it is likely to be spoiled.

-- Texture: High-quality ground beef should feel firm when touched.
+- Texture: High-quality ground beef should feel firm and only slightly moist when touched.
 If yours is slimy and sticky, it’s time to get rid of it.

-- Smell: Fresh ground beef doesn’t have a noticeable aroma, while rotten one possesses a rancid odor.
+- Smell: Fresh ground beef doesn’t have a noticeable aroma, while rotten one emanates a rancid odor.

 - Expiration date: If you purchase your ground beef from the meat section at the grocery store, always check for the expiry date on the packaging.